ROLES AND TASKS OF THE KINGDOM OF GOD

 One of the Kingdom roles of the members of the Wife of the Lamb will be that of a tree of life along the bank of the river of life.
 Their task will be to bring eternal life to the dead, frustrated people of the world who live in futility, that they might be set free from slavery to the corruption of the Antichrist world system, and enter the freedom of the glory of the children of God.

-To be a member of the royal priesthood.
-At one time physical Israel was a kingdom of priests and a holy nation.
+At one time, physical Israel was a kingdom of priests and a holy nation.

 Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.
 Although the whole earth is mine, you will be for me a kingdom of priests and a holy nation.
 These are the words you are to speak to the Israelites.
 (Exodus 19:5,6)

 But we find the Apostle Peter saying to Gentiles that now we are the chosen people, the royal priesthood.
-This means that the physical land and people no longer are the royal priesthood; although we understand from what Paul wrote that after the full number of elect Gentiles have become part of Christ, part of the Olive Tree, God will turn again to the land and people of Israel.
+This means that the physical land and people of Israel no longer are the royal priesthood.
+However, we know from what Paul wrote that after the full number of elect Gentiles have become part of Christ, part of the Olive Tree, God will turn again to the land and people of Israel.

 But you are a chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of him who called you out of darkness into his wonderful light.
 Once you were not a people, but now you are the people of God; once you had not received mercy, but now you have received mercy.
 (I Peter 2:9,10)